maxim-saplin/edrc/README.md

 # edrc

-Battery endurance.
-Screen-on (and idle) hours a full charge would last, from Android’s own timers (`dumpsys batterystats --charged` via Shizuku).
+How long a full charge would last, from Android’s own on-battery timers (`dumpsys batterystats --charged` via Shizuku).

-SOT = screen-on hours ÷ (screen-on mAh / pack capacity).
-Shown only if screen-on discharge is ≥ 3% of the pack.
+Screen-on hours ÷ (screen-on mAh / pack).
+Shown if on-battery screen-on drain is ≥ 3% of the pack.
+Tap the big number for the same thing while idle (screen off).

-Example: 3.2 h on-screen while 1498 mAh drained on-screen of a 5600 mAh pack → **~12 h** per full charge.
+Example: 3.2 h screen on, 1498 mAh of a 5600 mAh pack → **~12 h** per full charge.

 ## What it shows

-- **This cycle** — `Screen on`, `Screen on discharge`, `Start clock time`.
+- **Live %** and charging / unplugged.
+- **Hours per full charge** — screen on (or idle).
+Need more drain until the 3% gate.
+- **This cycle** — hours actually used on battery since Android’s last full-charge reset.
+Those clocks do not move while plugged in.
-- **Last cycle** — only if a dump saw `Start clock time` change.
-Otherwise **not caught**.
+- **PREVIOUS** — earlier cycles, only if a dump saw `Start clock time` change.
-- **Frames** — hourly (and on open) snapshots of those same totals.
-Interval SOT only when Δ mAh ≥ 100.
+- **RECENT** — interval estimates, only when a stretch drained ≥ 100 mAh.

 No calendar days.
-ColorOS `--daily` 1% screen tags are not used.

 ## How it collects

 Shizuku UserService (`:dump`, daemon).
 No app foreground service, no extra notification.
-One dumpsys of the since-last-charge header, at most every 2 minutes on open, otherwise about once an hour.
-Frames live in `/data/local/tmp/com.saplin.edrc.frames.jsonl` (shell uid).
+Header dump on open (at most every 2 minutes) and about once an hour.
+Frames: `/data/local/tmp/com.saplin.edrc.frames.jsonl` (shell uid).

-Live `%` / charging is public `BatteryManager`.

-`Screen on` / idle clocks are **on battery only** — they do not move while plugged in.
-Wireless pad time is already excluded.
+Live % / charging is public `BatteryManager`.
+Wireless pad time is already excluded from the on-battery clocks.
 Micro top-ups stay in the same cycle until Android resets after a full charge.

 ## Setup